Our verdict

 Breathability

-In this review, we are looking at the non-waterproof version of the Salomon X Ultra 360 Edge, but its Gore-Tex (GTX) version is readily available at a slightly higher price.
+In this review, we are looking at the non-waterproof version of the Salomon X Ultra 360 Edge, but it is also available in a Gore-Tex (GTX) option at a slightly higher price.

 Salomon X Ultra 360 Edge Breathability Microscope test